Bilal Abdul Kareem: Court case, initial refusal to dismiss

 In 2017, he filed a lawsuit against the United States government in the District of Columbia, claiming they had attempted to assassinate him, and requesting his removal from the Disposition Matrix, usually referred to as the "kill list".
 Another journalist, Ahmad Muaffaq Zaidan, who is thought to have also been placed on the American kill list, co-sued with him.

 In June 2018, government lawyers asked the court to dismiss the lawsuit claiming Bilal could not provide proof he was being targeted as he could not substantiate his claims given the secrecy surrounding targeting decisions and that the government had complete authority in military operations outside of the United States.
 U.S. District Judge Rosemary Collyer rejected the government request to dismiss the lawsuit and in the opinion paper wrote:

 The judge also ruled that Bilal cannot challenge the laws that allows the US government to put someone on the "kill list" or target those on it, but as an American citizen he has the right to due process before being added and to know whether his speech as a reporter is protected by the first amendment or not, as the reason Bilal claims he is on the list is because of his speech.

 The judge also distinguished the case from previous killings of U.S. citizens such as the drone strike that killed Anwar al-Awlaki, stating that Bilal is not challenging the "kill list" program or military operations but is challenging the process that places a citizen on the list without notice or a challenge.

 The judge also dismissed Ahmad Muaffaq Zaidan from the lawsuit as his claims that he is a target were speculative.
 Ahmad is not a U.S. citizen.

 Subsequent near misses

 In May 2019, he survived being shelled by a Syrian Army tank in Idlib but was wounded by shrapnel.
 He was with Sky News reporters during the attack.

-In July 2019, Bilal and his crew survived nearby shelling by a jet's autocannon on the Hama frontline.
+In July 2019, Bilal and his crew survived nearby shelling by a Russian jet's autocannon on the Hama frontline.